 Gross came up with a business plan and started his company out of his own apartment.
-He worked directly with both elderly people who needed help and their loved ones to help them find the perfect products for their own needs, but his company now offers five different alert systems that will work in most homes.
+He worked directly with both elderly people who needed help and their loved ones to develop the perfect products for their needs.

 Protection Plan and Services